redis/redis-doc/commands/hrandfield.md

 @bulk-string-reply: without the additional _count_ argument, the command returns a Bulk Reply with the randomly selected field, or @nil-reply when the _key_ doesn't exist.

-@array-reply: when the additional _count_ argument is passed, the command returns an array of fields, or an empty array when _key_ doesn't exist.
+@array-reply: when the additional _count_ argument is passed, the command returns an array of fields, or an empty array when the _key_ doesn't exist.
 If the `WITHVALUES` modifier is used, the reply is a list of fields and their values from the hash.

 @examples